Discover the wild primates, game and cultures of unique Uganda on this budget African Gorillas, Chimpanzees & Wildlife Safari.

 The guided walk offers a great opportunity to learn more about chimpanzees and other primates, along with the various plants, butterflies and creatures of the jungle.

 Kibale National Park covers 795 km² and consists mostly of a vast tract of equatorial rainforest.
 This national park is home to numerous forest wildlife species, boasting one of the highest concentrations of primates in the world.
 The 13 primate species include the rare I’Hoest’s monkey, black-and-white colobus and Uganda red colobus, red-tailed and blue monkeys, grey-cheeked mangabey and bushbabies.

 After chimpanzee tracking we take a nature walk to the Bigodi wetland, where we get to appreciate the unique plants and animals of the area.
-Meals and overnight at the budget lodge looking out over the Kibale Forest and the scenic Rwenzori Mountains.
+Meals and overnight at the same budget lodge looking out over the Kibale Forest and the scenic Rwenzori Mountains.

 This morning we depart from Kibale, visiting Nyakasura Falls near the market town of Fort Portal, set in the lush region of the Rwenzori Mountains.

 Next our journey through Uganda takes us south towards the Queen Elizabeth National Park.
 Along the way we pass through scenic landscapes and keep our eyes open for game.
 Wildlife sightings include elephants, lions, buffalo, warthogs, waterbuck other antelopes and various birds.

 Tonight we enjoy dinner at our hilltop lodge bordering on Queen Elizabeth National Park.